mezzab/scrape-hattrick/README.md

 ## How to use?

+You can modify the configuration variables, in order to perform the search you want.

 - `yarn`
 - `yarn scrape`
-  You can change the initiation variables in index.js